vanviegen/olmdb/README.md

 **Parameters:**

-- `iteratorId: number` - The ID of the iterator
+- `iteratorId` - The ID of the iterator

 **Returns:** An object containing the key and value, or undefined if iteration is complete